Can I find you on LinkedIn?

 When writing your experience section, keep these things in mind:

-• Summarise your positions by outlining your responsibilities quantifying results from your time in each position.
+- Summarise your positions by outlining your responsibilities and quantifying results from your time in each position.

-• Include links to firm pages, especially for your current firm.
-This entry should also be up-to-date with details of how to contact you for service inquiries.
+- Include links to firm pages, especially for your current firm.
+This entry should also include up-to-date information on how to contact you for service inquiries.

 6. Import professional contacts from your email

 This is a fast and easy way to find connections you have already made.
-Once you give permission, LinkedIn will search your email account for addresses associated with accounts on LinkedIn, and you have the option of importing each contact at that time.
-Be sure to avoid adding client contacts, to ensure professionalism.
+Once you give permission, LinkedIn will search your email account for addresses associated with LinkedIn accounts , and you have the option of importing each contact at that time.
+To ensure professionalism, be sure to avoid adding client contacts.

 7. Join relevant groups and law societies

 Because they bring together users within specific communities, LinkedIn groups can be great networking opportunities.
-They can also provide sources for peer knowledge, and can keep you up-to-date on legal trends.
+They can also provide sources for peer knowledge can keep you up-to-date on legal trends and can position you as an authority and expose your services to highly relevant audiences.

 8. Publish your blog posts and other published articles to your profile

-When you publish articles or blog posts to your LinkedIn profile, you take advantage of a multitude of benefits.
+When you publish articles or blog posts to your LinkedIn profile, you take advantage of many benefits.
 Since articles appear on your profile, they can:

 9. Install the LinkedIn app on your phone

-It’s all about mobility—and with the LinkedIn app, you can respond to InMail (LinkedIn’s version of email) and reply to comments in a timely manner, all while you’re on the go.
+It’s all about mobility, and with the LinkedIn app, you can respond to InMail (LinkedIn’s version of email) and reply to comments promptly, all while you’re on the go.
 You never know what kind of connection will come from a LinkedIn conversation, so take the app with you, and don’t be afraid to ask for a connection.

 A Lawyer’s Guide to Online Marketing